IbrahimHindawi/haikal/README.md

 - the type must be included after the generated header.
 - this is because the type needs to know the container definition.
 - Warning: can be recursive type with `T *` but not `T`

+Possible Solition: Automate header placement, will probably need the compiler to scan the types being instantiated.